inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 # LAMP Desktop
-## PHP/MySQL developer environment directly in Ubuntu
+## PHP/MySQL developer environment directly in Manjaro or Ubuntu
 *(rather than WAMPP or XAMPP in Windows)*

-***This is for your local desktop developer environment only, not secure for production!***
+***This is for your local desktop developer environment only, not secure for production servers!***

 ***This installs Apache!*** *For Nginx on Arch/Manjaro, see [LEMP Desktop](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/LEMP-Desktop.md)*